YEASIN49/CSE446-Content/Lab 06/README.md

 ***Checkpoint – 3:*** If you are done till this part.
 Show this to your teacher.

 # Section-4: Developing the DApp
-In the next phase, we will start building a front-end for our application and then we will build the feature through which our DApp will communicate between blockchain and the frontend.
+In the next phase, we will start building a front-end for our application and then we will build the feature through which our DApp will maintain communication between blockchain and the frontend.
 You should follow this section steadily because even a simple unexpected comma can cause errors in this section.

 1. First, open the **index.html** file under the src directory inside the election directory.
 Replace its contents with the following contents and save